Jawabreh0/HumaneXAI-Voice-Recognition/README.md

 * Prepare a set of voice recordings for training and validation, and split them into embeddings and validation sets (using the split_dataset.py script provided).
 * Register your voice by recording a set of phrases and extracting the embeddings, using the get-embeddings.py script.
 * Test the system by running python identify.py and providing a voice recording to identify.

+## Contribution guidelines
+If you want to contribute to the voice recognition system, you can:

+* Submit bug reports or feature requests through the GitHub issues tracker.
+* Fork the repository and submit pull requests with your improvements or fixes.
+* Please note that the voice recognition system is licensed under the MIT license, and all contributions must comply with its terms.

+## Acknowledgments
+The voice recognition system was inspired by the work of many researchers and developers in the fields of voice recognition and identification and machine learning.
+We thank them for their contributions to the open source community.

+## License
+The repo is released under the MIT License.